You might be asking yourself, “Why can’t I lose weight no matter what I do?”

 Once you see the calorie leaks, you can make small adjustments that might make a big difference.

-Fats, even healthy fats like avocado, nuts, and coconut oil are good for weight loss until instantly they’re not.
+Another pitfall is to eat too much fat, even if it’s healthy fat.
+Fats, even healthy fats like avocado and nuts are good for weight loss until they’re not.
 Even “good fat” can pack on hidden calories.

 The difference between one and two servings of healthy fat is dramatic.
 Look at these favorite weight-loss foods that have healthy fats when doubled.